-All nodes in an archetype constraint structure are instances of the supertype ARCHETYPE\CONSTRAINT, which provides a number of important common features to all nodes.
+All nodes in an archetype constraint structure are instances of the supertype RCHETYPE\CONSTRAINT, which provides a number of important common features to all nodes.

-The any\allowed Boolean, if True, indicates that any value permitted by the reference model for that attribute is allowed by the archetype; its use permits the logical idea of a completely "open" constraint to be simply expressed, avoiding the need for any further substructure.
+The any\allowed Boolean, if true, indicates that any value permitted by the reference-model for that attribute is allowed by the archetype; its use permits the logical idea of a completely "open" constraint being simply expressed, avoiding the need for any further substructure.

-Attribute Nodes
+Attribute nodes

-Constraints on attributes are represented by instances of the two subtypes of $C_ATTRIBUTE$ : $C_SINGLE_ATTRIBUTE$ and $C_MULTIPLE_ATTRIBUTE$ .
+Constraints on attributes are represented by instances of the two subtypes of C\ATTRIBUTE: C\SINGLE\ATTRIBUTE and C\MULTIPLE\ATTRIBUTE.
 For both subtypes, the common constraint is whether the corresponding instance (defined by the rm\attribute\name attribute) must exist.
 Both subtypes have a list of children, representing constraints on the object value(s) of the attribute.